Follow best practices to collect data and build trust

 If your users do experience fear related to sharing their sensitive personal data at any point when using your services, consider what might be causing them to hesitate.

 However, using your imagination will only get you so far.
-Following these best practices to build trust can help, but testing is required to determine with any certainty how real users react to each of your screens.
+Following these best practices to build trust can help, but you need to use testing to determine with any certainty how real users react to each of your screens.

 7. Offer support and resources.